stdcout42/nao-move/docs/raw_logbook.md

 - Test with friends

 ## April 21st
 Today my focus will be on getting PyBullet and ROS2 up and running.
+This consists of:
+- Understanding PyBullet better (URDF/joints etc)
+- Creating ROS2 architecture
+- Loading Robot Arm and replicating behavior